openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

           Blender](http://www.freesoftwaremagazine.com/columns/creating_moving_story_reel_shot_inkscape_and_blender)
       **

-Thereâ€™s a reason theyâ€™re called â€œmovies.â€ Theyâ€™re supposed to move.
+There’s a reason they’re called “movies.”
+They’re supposed to move.
 Your eyes are keyed
         to follow motion, and the constant revelation of new information in a moving shot holds your interest longer.
 Thus, while four seconds might be about the maximum comfortable length for a static shot, shots in which the camera or subject are moving extensively can often last more than a minute without feeling slow at all.
 Storyboards made entirely from static images make it hard to judge active shots.
-Itâ€™s useful, therefore, to be able to insert some movement at the storyboard phase by panning and zooming a drawing.
-Here Iâ€™m going to demonstrate such an animated storyboard using Inkscape and Blender. (...)
+It’s useful, therefore, to be able to insert some movement at the storyboard phase by panning and zooming a drawing.
+Here I’m going to demonstrate such an animated storyboard using Inkscape and Blender. (...)

 **[Sankar